Wales in the Roman era: Wales before the Roman conquest

-Archaeologists generally agree that the majority of the British Isles were inhabited by speakers of Celtic languages (Celts) before the Roman invasion, organized into many tribes.
-The area now known as Wales had no political or social unity and Romans did not give the area as a whole any distinctive name.
+Archaeologists generally agree that the British Isles were mainly inhabited by speakers of Celtic languages (Celts) before the Roman invasion, organized into many tribes.
+The area now known as Wales had no political or social unity, and Romans did not treat it as a distinct region.

-Northern Wales and southern Wales have some notable cultural differences before the Roman invasion, and should not be considered one entity.
-Southern Wales was advancing along with the rest of Britain throughout the Iron Age, whereas the Northern parts of Wales were conservative and slower to advance.
+Northern and southern Wales had some notable cultural differences before the Roman invasion, and should not be considered one entity.
+Southern Wales was advancing along with the rest of Britain throughout the Iron Age, whereas the northern parts of Wales were conservative and slower to advance.
 Along with their technological advancement, from the fifth to the first century BC, southern Wales became more heavily and densely populated.
-Southern Wales had more in common with the north than it did with the rest of Britain, and they saw little outside influence up until the Roman conquest.
+Southern Wales had more in common with the north than it did with the rest of Britain, and they saw little outside influence until the Roman conquest.

 Hill forts are one of the most common sites found throughout Iron-Age Wales, and this is what archaeologists mostly rely on for most of their evidence.
 Nevertheless, due to the relative lack of archaeological activity, survey groupings of these forts throughout Wales can be uneven or misleading.
 Modern scholars theorize that Wales before the Roman conquest was similar to the rest of Iron Age Britain; however, this is still debated due to the sparsity of evidence.
-For the most part, the regions' archaeological legacy consists of burials and hill forts, Wales (along with more distant parts of Britain) gradually stopped making pottery throughout the Iron Age (which usually helps archaeologists explore the distant past).
-However, this is not to say that there was no trade within the region; evidenced by archaeological assemblages (such as the Wilburton complex) suggest that there was trade throughout all of Britain, connecting with Ireland and Northern France.
+For the most part, the region's archaeological legacy consists of burials and hill forts.
+Wales (along with more distant parts of Britain) gradually stopped making pottery, which usually helps archaeologists explore the distant past, throughout the Iron Age.
+Archaeological assemblages such as the Wilburton complex suggest that there was trade throughout all of Britain including Wales, connecting with Ireland and Northern France.

 Britain in 47 AD

 On the eve of the Roman invasion of Wales, the Roman military under Governor Aulus Plautius was in control of all of southeastern Britain as well as Dumnonia, perhaps including the lowland English Midlands as far as the Dee Estuary and the River Mersey, and having an understanding with the Brigantes to the north.
-They controlled most of the island's centers of wealth, as well as much of its trade and resources.
+They controlled most of the island's centres of wealth, as well as much of its trade and resources.

 In Wales the known tribes (the list may be incomplete) included the Ordovices and Deceangli in the north, and the Silures and Demetae in the south.
 Archaeology combined with ancient Greek and Roman accounts have shown that there was exploitation of natural resources, such as copper, gold, tin, lead and silver at multiple locations in Britain, including in Wales.
 Apart from this we have little knowledge of the Welsh tribes of this era.